The Royal Tennis Court

 earl-of-wessex-vignette.png

-In 2018 The Earl completed a tour of all 50 currently playable real tennis courts in the world to generate support for the Duke of Edinburgh's International Award.
+In 2018 The Duke completed a tour of all 50 currently playable real tennis courts in the world to generate support for the Duke of Edinburgh's International Award.
 His tour finished with a visit to The Royal Tennis Court along with guests Tim Henman and Johanna Konta, followed by a Gala Dinner in The Great Hall, Hampton Court Palace.

 IMGP1498.jpg